oxfordmmm/catdocs/docs/source/modules.rst

 ^^^^^^^^^^
 Catdap is a service that manages SP3 user authentication and authorisation.

-It allows users register an account with SP3 and they only can access the data of their organisation.
+It allows users to register an account with SP3 and they only can access the data of their organisation.

 CatPersistence